 our research

-Dr. Madhav studies cognitive representations in the brain, specifically in the hippocampal formation.
-The neural correlates of these representations can be recorded as the activity of place cells, grid cells, and head-direction cells, among several other cell types.
-His lab will investigate how these representations are formed from sensory inputs, how they are flexibly modulated by task demands, sensory availability and behavioral states, and how they contribute to navigation and control of behavior.
-There will be two initial research thrusts;
+The NC4 lab studies neural representations in the brain, specifically in the hippocampal formation of the mammalian brain.
+We record these representations as the activity of neurons such as place cells, grid cells and head-direction cells.
+Our lab investigates how these representations are formed from sensory inputs, how they are flexibly modulated by task demands, sensory availability and behavioural states, and how they contribute to navigation and control of behaviour.
+We seek to understand the algorithmic basis of spatial navigation - what are the computations that integrate multisensory information from an environment into neural representations, conform representations to task demands, and plan actions within the environment that accomplish tasks?

 The brain is a feedback control system, with a plethora of hidden states both persistent and plastic.
 Higher-order representations in the brain are influenced by sensory inputs and task perception, but are driven primarily through persistent internal dynamics.
 It is the gradual and continuous perturbation of these neural dynamics through sensory modification which could yield the answer to their structure and function.